usu-cidi/get-canvas-ids/README.md

 ### cidi-get-canvas-ids
 Center for Instructional Design and Innovation - Utah State University

-* Created by Emma Lynn (a02391851@usu.edu)
+* Created by Emma Lynn (e.lynn@usu.edu)
 * Supervised by Neal Legler, CIDI Director (neal.legler@usu.edu)
-* On request from Alisa Taylor, Instructional Designer & Neal Legler, CIDI Director
+* On request from Elisa Taylor, Instructional Designer & Neal Legler, CIDI Director

 This repository contains code which will return the corresponding Canvas IDs, given a list of A-numbers.